YO, WHERE'S the sisterhood?

 Then, last week something inside her snapped and Fehlinger pushed back with a Facebook post that has since gone viral.
 "Frankly, I don't care how 'terrible' or 'inappropriate' anyone thinks I look," she wrote.

-As of Monday night, that Facebook posting had attracted more than 80,000 likes and had been shared more than 6,000 times.
-Stories about Fehlinger have appeared on NBC’s “Today” show, Britain’s Daily Mail, the New York Daily News, People online, the Huffington Post and also on the front page of the Daily News.
+As of last night, that Facebook posting had attracted more than 80,000 likes and had been shared more than 6,000 times.
+Stories about Fehlinger have appeared on NBC's "Today" show, Britain's Daily Mail, the New York Daily News, People online, the Huffington Post and on the front page of this newspaper.
 Much of it has been positive.
-Women have been Tweeting photos of their baby bumps in support of Fehlinger.
+Women have been tweeting photos of their baby bumps in support of Fehlinger.

 That's been beautiful to see.